 At most sessions coaches are available to provide informal help and assistance.
 We also provide more regular coaching.
 Please see here for more information.

 We also have a library of books and magazines for loan free of charge to members.

-Visitors, especially novices, are welcome on one of our Open Days free of charge for the first visit – these are the afternoons of the first Sundays of May to August.
+Visitors, especially novices, are welcome on one of our Open Days (the afternoons of the first Sundays of May to August) free of charge for the first visit.
 The first visit as a guest of a Member is also free of charge.
 At other times the standard visitor fee (green fee) is £5 for a half-day or £8 for a day.
 A guest or visitor who is not a member of another croquet club may only “pay and play” for three sessions, after which they are expected to become a Member.

 During our normal club sessions it may be possible for novices to play when not as a guest of a member, provided this is agreed in advance with a Committee Member.
 This is so that we can ensure tutors are available.
 A charge of £15.00 per person is payable for a two hour session.

-Any Club Member may invite up to 3 guests/visitors to play croquet on a single lawn provided that the Club is not already reserved for any other event.
+Any Club Member may invite up to 3 guests/visitors to play croquet on a single lawn provided that one or more lawns are not already reserved for any other event.
 Exceptionally, and with the prior approval from a Committee member, a Member may bring up to 7 visitors to play on a single lawn.

-Payment of the green fees is either into the Tea/coffee pot or to our bank account (contact the Treasurer for details) or online via or Miscellaneous Payments page.
+Payment of the green fees is either into the Tea/coffee pot or to our bank account (contact the Treasurer for details).

 Pictured: Carolyn Gunstone, Ann Boyle, Barbara Diamond, Brian and Janice Ware